Smokey and the Bandit II: Plot

-Big Enos Burdette is in a literal mudslinging campaign against John Conn for Governor of Texas.
+Big Enos Burdette is in a mudslinging campaign against John Conn for Governor of Texas.
 After failing to get the outgoing governor's endorsement, Big Enos overhears him on the phone ordering a crate in Miami to be delivered in nine days to the Republican National Convention in Dallas.
 Burdette schemes to earn the governor's endorsement and have the crate delivered to the convention in his name and tracks down Cledus "Snowman" Snow and offers him and Bo "Bandit" Darville $200,000 to do the run.
-Cledus takes the Burdettes to Bandit to make the offer in person, but Bandit has become a heavy drinker since breaking up with Carrie ("Frog") and is drunk when the Burdettes arrive and double the payoff to $400,000.
+Cledus takes Big Enos and his son Little Enos to Bandit to make the offer in person, but Bandit has become a heavy drinker since breaking up with Carrie ("Frog") and is drunk when the Burdettes arrive and double the payoff to $400,000.
 Cledus accepts on Bandit's behalf, but adds that Big Enos should give them half in advance, to which they agree.
 Cledus is ecstatic, but Bandit begins to miss Carrie.

-Cledus calls Carrie, who is back in Texarkana and again about to marry Junior when Cledus calls offering her $50,000 to help out; she agrees and again becomes a runaway bride.
+Cledus calls Carrie, who is back in Texarkana and again about to marry Junior Justice when Cledus calls offering her $50,000 to help out.
+She agrees and again becomes a runaway bride.
 Though she still has feelings for Bandit, when Carrie arrives, she initially intones she is only in it for the money, and she and Cledus work on getting Bandit off the booze and back into shape.
-She then trades in Junior's car for a new Trans Am.
-The group arrive at the pier in Miami only to find out the manifest is quarantined for three weeks.
-They return later that night to steal it, only to find the "package" is a live elephant (the G.O.P. mascot) which Cledus names "Charlotte" after his aunt.
+She then trades in Junior's car for a new Trans Am (Son of Trigger).
+The group arrive at the pier in Miami only to find out that the manifest is quarantined for three weeks.
+They return later that night to steal it, only to find that the "package" is a live elephant (the G.O.P. mascot) which Cledus names Charlotte after his aunt.
 When Bandit removes a splinter from Charlotte's foot, she takes a liking to him.

-Soon after the trio start off for Dallas, they are accosted for the first of several times by Sheriff Justice, but Bandit outwits him and they escape.
+Soon after the trio start off for Dallas, they are accosted for the first of several times by Sheriff Buford T. Justice, but Bandit outwits him and they escape.
 En route, they stop at a remote fuel station and notice something wrong with Charlotte.
-Moments later, an ambulance pulls in with an Italian gynecologist in the back; "Doc" is initially reluctant to help, but when his driver speeds off unknowingly leaving him stranded, he asks to hitch a ride with them, agreeing to watch Charlotte.
+Moments later, an ambulance pulls in with Italian gynecologist Dr. Federico "Doc" Carlucci in the back.
+Doc is initially reluctant to help, but when his driver speeds off and unknowingly leaves him stranded, he asks to hitch a ride with them, agreeing to watch Charlotte.